Top-gg-Community/rust-sdk/README.md

 ## Examples

-More things can be read on the [documentation](https://docs.rs/topgg).
+More things can be read in the [documentation](https://docs.rs/topgg).

 <details>
 <summary><b><code>api</code></b>: Fetching a single Discord user from it's Discord ID</summary>